OPENDAP/opendap-website-angular/public/Site/support/faq/04_developers/07_make-new-proj-trunk.md

-# How do I make a new project under `/trunk`?
+# SVN - Make New Project Under `/trunk`

 Create the directory you'd like to add and then use the import command.

-When you import a new project and you want it to appear as /trunk/<<new_project>>, make sure to append the <<new_project>> directory name to the URL you pass to svn import.
-Here's an example of adding a new project named svn-tools:
+When you import a new project and you want it to appear as `/trunk/<<new_project>>`, make sure to append the `<<new_project>>` directory name to the URL you pass to svn import.

+Here's an example of adding a new project named `svn-tools`:

     otaku:~ jimg$ mkdir svn-tools